-Personality Test of the selected candidates is likely to commence from 4th February, 2019.
+Personality Test of the selected candidates is likely to commence from 30th January 2023 to 10th March 2023.
 It will be held in the Office of the Union Public Service Commission (UPSC) at Dholpur House, Shahjahan Road, New Delhi-110069.

 After written test, Interview is the final round which tests the personality, suitability of the candidate.
 So it is very important to start preparing for the interview along with the written test.
 Candidates should remember that the interview is not a test for checking the specialized knowledge, the idea is to observe the social traits of the candidate and his/her personality and its suitability to a career in the civil services.

 The Personality test will be scored on the basis of the following factors:

 - Ability for social cohesion

 - Leadership skills